Expertise & Research Interests

 Hon.
 HKIP

-Before joining Chu Hai College, Professor Lung was a Professor of Architecture and held the Lady Edith Kotewall Professorship in the Built Environment at The University of Hong Kong, where he had served as Head of Department and Dean of Faculty of Architecture.
-He is internationally recognized for his scholarship and work in the field of heritage conservation and World Heritage properties, of which he is instrumental in bringing to fruition three UNESCO World Heritage Inscriptions: Historic City of Macao, Kaiping Diaolou and Villages, and the Historic Cities in the Straits of Malacca.
+Before joining Hong Kong Chu Hai College, Professor Lung was a Professor of Architecture and held the Lady Edith Kotewall Professorship in the Built Environment at The University of Hong Kong, where he had served as Head of Department and Dean of Faculty of Architecture.
+He is internationally recognized for his scholarship and work in the field of heritage conservation and World Heritage properties.
+He is instrumental in bringing to fruition three UNESCO World Heritage Inscriptions: Historic City of Macao, Kaiping Diaolou and Villages, and the Historic Cities in the Straits of Malacca.
+Professor Lung is currently appointed Honorary Professor of Architecture at HKU.

 Selected Publications:

-- LUNG, Ping Yee David.
-“Sermon in Stone: An Apocalyptic Reading of the Ruin Façade of St. Paul’s Church, Macau”.
-(Manuscript under preparation).
+-Lung, Ping Yee David.
+(Draft manuscript completed 2020).
+“Sermon in Stone: An Inquiry in the Theological Significance of the Ruin Façade of St. Paul’s Church in Macau”.